tpm2-software/tpm2-tools/man/common/options.md

   * **-Z**, **--enable-errata**:
     Enable the application of errata fixups.
 Useful if an errata fixup needs to be applied to commands sent to the TPM.
+Defining the environment TPM2TOOLS_ENABLE_ERRATA is equivalent.